Snicon/Snicon/README.md

 * 🌍  I'm based in Norrköping, Sweden.
 * 🖥️  See my portfolio at [Snicon.rip](http://snicon.rip)
 * ✉️  You can contact me at [sixten@snicon.rip](mailto:sixten@snicon.rip)
-* 🚀  I'm currently working on a bunch of design and web dev projects alongside my studies.
+* 🚀  I'm currently working on a bunch of design and web dev projects alongside my studies for my company, WinterZone AB.
-* 🧠  I'm studying Java at LTU.
-I'll studying linux & network administration, databases, C# and more Java next term.
+* 🧠  I'm studying databases as well as OOP in Java at LTU, linux & network administration at Gävle University and C# at Malmö University.
 * 🤝  I'm open to collaborating on anything web development.

 <a href="https://www.github.com/Snicon" target="_blank" rel="noreferrer"><img